 The avocados in question were grown in California by the Henry Avocado Corporation.
 The recall is voluntary on the company’s part and due to what it calls an abundance of caution after government inspectors found the potentially life-threatening bacterium in samples found in a California packaging facility.
 So far, no illness has been attributed to the recalled fruit.

 You have a right to expect the food you buy to be safe.
-When growers, packers, distributors and sellers of food introduce contaminated food into the food supply, they can be held accountable for any injuries that result.
-Contact our Sherman Oaks defective product attorney at Mancini & Associates if you have been sickened by recalled food.
+When growers, packers, distributors, and sellers of food introduce contaminated food into the food supply, they can be held accountable for any injuries that result.
+Contact our Sherman Oaks product defect lawyer at Mancini & Associates if you have been sickened by recalled food.